Have you made several bad choices in your life but have an urgency to find your way back to God?

 Where I lived we would only have water supply 2 or 3 times a week so we had to store water in barrels and be frugal with it.
 Also, washers and dryers were a luxury.
 Can you believe I didn’t know how to use the gas pump at age 25?
 It was a very stressful time for me and alcohol and cigarettes weren’t enough for me anymore.

 I started sinking deeper into a hole I myself was digging.
 There were times I started to doubt God existed then I would remember miracles I saw in Mexico.
 I saw someone being raised from the dead, demons being cast out, and remember God speaking to me.

 He gave me plenty of sermons about my drinking and smoking.
 I think God started working with me then.
 Any doubts I had about him disappeared when I got pregnant with my first daughter.
 How could he not exist when here I was carrying a precious miracle growing inside of me?

-I finally gave myself completely to Christ again last year in January 2017.
+I finally gave myself completely to Christ again in January 2017.
 A random lady at the library I had been talking with gave me her number before we parted and she invited me to church for about a month.
 Then one Sunday I was feeling low and tears were coming down for no reason, I felt led to go to her church.
 The preaching that day was the story of when Mary and Joseph lost Jesus and had to go looking for him.
 The story can be found in Luke 2:41-52.
 I have not looked back since.

 Whenever I need some encouragement, I often go to Philippians 4:13 “I can do all things through Christ who strengthens me.
 It reminds to go to God for strength, because on my own I can’t do anything, but with him everything is possible.

-Hold on to God it will blow over, learn from your mistakes.
+If I could give some advice to my younger self, I would tell my younger self to hold on to God it will blow over, learn from your mistakes.
 While I wish I would have avoided all the heartache I caused myself and my parents, my failures have made me who I am today.